Rain Kilts Vs. Rain Pants – Ultralight Tips

 When you are packing light, you can compromise on lots of things but you don’t want to be dripping wet in the rain.

-There is an easy solution to that.
-Nowadays, you can buy or even make your own rain protection gear.
-Rain kilts and rain pants are both used for this purpose.
 They are specifically made from water repelling material and are supposed to be lightweight.
 However, we discuss which one is your best option by comparing the two.

 Quick Comparison: Rain Kilts vs. Rain Pants